Sylvain59650/lodash-object/docs/Array.md

     any Array#reduceRight(Function iteratee=_.identity, any accumulator)

 This method is like [Array#reduce](#reduce) except that it iterates over elements of collection from right to left.

 Arguments

     iteratee : The function invoked per iteration.
-    [accumulator] (*): The initial value.
+    accumulator: The initial value.

 Returns